ipfs/specs/src/architecture/unixfs.md

 The `mode` is for persisting the file permissions in [numeric notation](https://en.wikipedia.org/wiki/File_system_permissions#Numeric_notation)
 \[[spec](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/sys_stat.h.html)\].

-- If unspecified this defaults to
+- If unspecified, this defaults to
   - `0755` for directories/HAMT shards
   - `0644` for all other types where applicable
 - The nine least significant bits represent  `ugo-rwx`
 - The next three least significant bits represent `setuid`, `setgid` and the `sticky bit`
 - The remaining 20 bits are reserved for future use, and are subject to change.
 Spec implementations **MUST** handle bits they do not expect as follows:
-  - For future-proofing the (de)serialization layer must preserve the entire uint32 value during clone/copy operations, modifying only bit values that have a well defined meaning: `clonedValue = ( modifiedBits & 07777 ) | ( originalValue & 0xFFFFF000 )`
+  - For future-proofing, the (de)serialization layer must preserve the entire uint32 value during clone/copy operations, modifying only bit values that have a well defined meaning: `clonedValue = ( modifiedBits & 07777 ) | ( originalValue & 0xFFFFF000 )`
   - Implementations of this spec must proactively mask off bits without a defined meaning in the implemented version of the spec: `interpretedValue = originalValue & 07777`

 #### `mtime`